Ergodic Exploration using Tensor Train: Applications in Insertion Tasks: Problem Definition and Background

 Tensor decomposition (or tensor factorization) extends matrix decomposition techniques (e.g. matrix singular value decomposition) to multidimensional arrays.
 They allow tensors to be encoded compactly using a set of lower-order and/or lower-rank tensors (called factors).
 These factor elements are operated, depending on the decomposition technique, using various algebraic operations to represent elements of the given tensor.
 The accuracy of the representation is often controlled by the \textit{rank} of the tensor decomposition.
 The rank of a tensor has different meanings for different tensor decomposition techniques.
 If the tensor has some low-rank structure (often due to separability arising from symmetry or smoothness or parallel proportionality), the number of elements required to represent the given tensor using the decomposition techniques will be far fewer than the original tensor.\footnote{For example, in matrix singular value decomposition, the low-rank corresponds to the case when many of the singular values are zero or negligible.} In addition to compactly representing tensors, tensor decomposition allows efficient application of algebraic operations in the compressed format.\footnote{This is analogous to algebraic operations on large matrices in their decomposition such as SVD, LU, etc. If we consider the right multiplication of a matrix $\bm{A}\in \mathbb{R}^{m\times s}$ with $\bm{B}\in \mathbb{R}^{s \times n}$, and if we have a decomposition of $\bm{A}=\bm{Q}\bm{R}$ with $\bm{R}\in \mathbb{R}^{p \times n}$ and $p{\ll}s$, then computing $\bm{C} = \bm{Q}\bm{R}\bm{B}$ using the decomposition of $\bm{A}$ is more efficient than directly computing $\bm{C} = \bm{A}\bm{B}$ using the raw $\bm{A}$.
 Similarly, for scalar multiplication of $\bm{A}$, computing $\bm{C} = (k\bm{Q}) \bm{R}$ is more efficient than $\bm{C} = k \bm{A}$.}

 Popular tensor decomposition techniques include CANDECOMP/PARAFAC (CP), also known as canonical polyadic, Tucker, hierarchical Tucker (HT), and tensor train (TT), see \cite{survey_kressner} for a survey.
 For $d=2$, all these techniques reduce to the well known singular value decomposition (SVD) of matrices.
 They can be interpreted as higher-order extensions of SVD, where these decomposition techniques differ for tensors of order $d > 2$.
-There exist many powerful algorithms to find the decomposition for each technique, most of them are based on the idea of alternating least squares (ALS) \cite{tensors_survey_kolda}.
+There exist many powerful algorithms to find the decomposition for each technique, most of them are based on the idea of alternating least squares (ALS).
+The CP decomposition of a tensor is formed by sum of rank-1 tensors.
+Although the number of parameters used by CP decomposition is small and scales well to higher order tensors, the space of CP tensors with a finite maximal rank is not closed.
+This may result in an ill-posed problem to find the best low-rank approximation.
+The Tucker decomposition overcomes this issue but it suffers from the curse of dimensionality, see \cite{tensors_survey_kolda} for details.

-The TT decomposition \cite{oseledets_tt} is a special case of HT decomposition.
-It shares the good properties of the Tucker decomposition because the space of the tensors in TT format (with a fixed maximal rank) forms a smooth manifold, thus allowing robust algorithms to determine the TT decomposition of a tensor.
+The TT decomposition \cite{oseledets_tt} shares the good properties of the Tucker decomposition because the space of the tensors in TT format (with a fixed maximal rank) forms a smooth manifold, thus allowing robust algorithms to determine the TT decomposition of a tensor.
 It also shares good properties with CP, as it scales well to high-order tensors.
 We exploit the tensor train (TT) decomposition in our approach, as it gathers the good properties of both CP and Tucker decomposition.
-For further details on the other tensor decomposition techniques, we refer to \cite{tensors_survey_kolda}.
 In the next section, a brief overview of TT decomposition is given.